 How to Practice Calming Breath Awareness

-- Sit comfortably, on a meditation cushion or bench.
+- Sit comfortably, on a meditation cushion.
 If you find that your body is tense, feel free to sit on a chair so that you can rest your back against something.

 - Let your body settle into gravity.
 Notice if you are leaning forward, even subtly.
 If so, settle back.
 Let your eyes release back into their sockets, and relax your brain, allowing it to feel spacious inside your skull.